 This section describes Air District supplemental, long-term measurements of VOCs that are also TACs, which we refer to as toxics monitoring sites.
-Figure 3.1 is a map of the 22 toxics monitoring sites operating in 2021.
+Figure 3.1 is a map of the 21 toxics monitoring sites operating in 2022.
 They are located at existing Air District monitoring sites to measure a wide range of contaminant levels throughout the Bay Area.
 The sites are generally located in major population centers or downwind of major industrial sources such as refineries.
-There is also an ambient background site at Fort Cronkhite.
+There is also an ambient background site at Fort Cronkhite; however, the Fort Cronkhite site went offline on December 31, 2022, as discussed in Section 2.3.1.
+In addition, the Berkeley site went offline on October 1, 2021 due to electrical theft.
+Once electrical services were restored in January 2022, staff began working on site repairs and instrument upgrades.
+The site resumed operations and completed its startup audit on July 27, 2022, and all site parameters began reporting online effective January 2023.